Aerolab/next-sanity-starter/README.md

 ## Localization

-Este starter tiene una configuracion inicial para manejar la internalization dentro de cada `app`
+This starter has a config for manage the localization within each `app`

 ### Sanity